Eleventy Plugin Baseline

 Tips

-• To get absolute canonical/og:url, set site.url in your data (or pass siteUrl option, or use URL/DEPLOY_URL env vars).
+• For absolute canonicals and og:url, set site.url in your data or use URL/DEPLOY_URL env vars.
+Without a URL, canonicals will be relative.

 Previous: assets-postcss